nickbrewin/NC-RetroGames/Console Setup Instructions.md

 **Display game artwork/descriptions + video preview (Scraping)**

-follow this video guide from recal box https://www.youtube.com/watch?v=xd1i1mJdkjU or go to Main Menu > Scraper > Scrape Now   NB: if the system dtruggles to find a game, change the 'get game name from' to raw filename or undecorated filename or any of the other options
+Follow this video guide from recal box https://www.youtube.com/watch?v=xd1i1mJdkjU or go to Main Menu > Scraper > Scrape Now   NB: if the system dtruggles to find a game, change the 'get game name from' to raw filename or undecorated filename or any of the other options

 **Add Original PS1 startup/other custom startup** NB There is a copy of the original PS! start up video in the How to Videos Section

 In file explorer type in \\RECALBOX go to system > resources > splash delete all other files in the folder and copy your desired video into the folder